w3c/publ-a11y/extended-descriptions/explainer-extended-descriptions.md

 ## User-Facing Problem

-Users encounter images and non-text content that convey complex information (e.g., technical diagrams, charts, mathematical notation, museum objects) where a short `alt` is insufficient and an extended eventually structured desrciption is provided.
-Without clear affordances, users may not discover them or understand linking between both.
+Users encounter images and non-text content that convey complex information (e.g., technical diagrams, charts, mathematical notation, museum objects) where a short `alt` is insufficient and an extended, structured description is provided.
+Without clear affordances, users may not discover these descriptions or understand the linking between them and the primary content.

 Authors and reading systems need a reliable, discoverable, and programmatic way to identify and surface extended descriptions in consistent ways without breaking reading flow or excluding non-AT users.